TsvetelinKostadinv/CakeOld/README.md

 This is a custom programming language written in Java for learning purposes.

 ## Main goals
-The main purpose of this project is to develop a language fully object-oriented in design. \
+The main purpose of this project is to develop a language modern and somewhat revolutionary, \
-and yet so easy and simple to understand to be taught at schools.
+and yet so easy and simple to understand to be taught at schools. \
+The paradigm of OOP is dying, functional programming is getting more popular, so it is mandatory to keep up. \
+Also because the nature of the language is to teach, the connection between functional programming and mathematics is significant.

 ## Grammar(Syntax)